 Studies, surveys and statistics all over the web have documented the explosive growth of Content Marketing by brands everywhere.
-What’s more, the data paints an impressive picture about a marketing discipline that didn’t really exist more than 5 year ago.
+What’s more, the data paints an impressive picture of a marketing discipline that didn’t really exist just a few years ago.

 For anyone that has followed this rapid rise, no doubt they’ve been bombarded with post after nauseating post about “10 tips for success with content marketing”.
 If only it was that easy?

 Content Marketing guide from A to Z

 Like every new thing, Content Marketing has its own lingo.
 In fact, there’s no shortage of concepts and terms to get familiar with before you’ll understand what it’s all about and how it has become essential for online marketing today.